top of page

 Proprioceptive Sensation and Tactile Sensation

-Those are two important senses for piano playing.
+Those are two essential senses for piano playing.

 🎵 Exercises to develop proprioception; Balance ball, balance disc, standing on one leg, catch ball, etc.

-🎼 Tactile sensations (tactile sensory processing): sensations received through the skin or the way that the brain interprets and uses information from the sense of touch related to producing delicate touches, such as how much pressure to apply to the piano keys.
+🎼 Tactile sensations (tactile sensory processing): sensations received through the skin, or how the brain interprets and uses information from the sense of touch in order to produce delicate touches, such as how much pressure to apply to piano keys.

-🎵 Exercises to develop tactile sensations ; Touching and holding various objects (objects with different hardness, texture, weight, and size)
+🎵 Exercises to develop tactile sensations ; Touching and holding various objects (objects of different hardness, texture, weight, and size)

 IMG_3660.jpeg